datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   - All SSTables are partitioned into fixed 1-day windows, and each window is compacted independently using `T4` tiered compaction (similar to traditional TWCS).

+### Regular Major Compaction of Closed Windows

+For time-series or time-partitioned workloads, it is often desirable to regularly perform a major compaction on older, closed windows.
+This merges all SSTables within each closed window into a single sorted run, which maximizes tombstone clearance and minimizes read amplification for historical data.

+This can be achieved under UCS by defining an older bucket with aggressive leveling (e.g., using `L1000000` as the scaling parameter).
+Because leveling with such a high fanout effectively limits the level structure to a single level (Level 0) with a massive capacity, UCS will automatically compact all SSTables that fall into that window into a single SSTable once the window is closed and no new data is being written to it.

+For example, with the configuration `T4 until 1d; L1000000 every 1d`:
+- During the first day, incoming data is compacted using `T4` (tiered compaction), which keeps write amplification low.
+- Once the data becomes older than 1 day, it graduates to the repeating `every 1d` windows.
+- Each 1-day window is managed as a separate arena with `L1000000`.
+Once a window stops receiving new writes, UCS triggers a compaction that merges all of its SSTables into a single file, effectively performing a major compaction for that day's window.

 ### SSTable Size Adjustment (Stranded SSTable Prevention)

 In time-window systems, traffic fluctuations can cause some windows to contain much smaller